-The main areas of benefit among the strata of ultra-poor, poor and non-poor people in this case are summarized in Table 2.9.
-The role of other forms of social protection, including PWP and direct transfers, in the reduction of poverty is debatable, though PWP are certainly a logical complement to crop enhancement because of complementary seasonality.
+The main areas of benefit amongst the strata of the ultra-poor, poor and the non-poor in this case are summarized in Table 9.
+The role of other forms of SP, including PWP and direct transfers, in the reduction of poverty is debatable, though PWP are certainly a logical complement to crop enhancement because of complementary seasonality.
 But, unlike the case of productivity enhancement measures, their impact has been geographically limited.
-Their main beneficiaries include cohorts of poor and ultra-poor people, who have nonetheless gained directly and indirectly from input transfers and subsidies.
-Given the narrower objectives of some of these alternative social protection measures, it is fair to conclude that their main impact has been to smooth consumption and enable households to more easily overcome minor shocks through improved income.
-Their role in the empowerment of marginalized (ultra-poor) smallholders and of women, in particular, deserves acknowledgement, although it remains unclear whether this has contributed towards further on-farm investment.
+Their main beneficiaries include cohorts of the poor and ultra-poor, who have nonetheless gained directly and indirectly from input transfers and subsidies.
+Given the narrower objectives of some of these alternative SP measures, it is fair to conclude that their main impact has been to smooth consumption and enable households to more easily overcome minor shocks through improved income.
+Their role in the empowerment of marginalized smallholders (the ultra-poor) and of women, in particular, deserves acknowledgement, though it remains unclear whether this has contributed towards further on-farm investment.

-The case study provides important lessons on the role of agricultural productivity enhancement social protection in poverty alleviation:

-1. Input transfers and subsidies were most effective when targeted broadly-in other words, to all small-farm households-so as to benefit the ultra-poor as well as poor and non-poor.
+The case provides important lessons on the role of agricultural productivity enhancement SP in poverty alleviation.
+First, input transfers and subsidies were most effective when targeted broadly-in other words, to all small-farm households-so as to benefit the ultra poor as well as the poor and non-poor.
 The scale of the interventions determined their outcome.
-To Malawian smallholders themselves, universal targeting is considered justifiable, as all farms are small and there is no considerable wealth gap between ultra-poor and non-poor households.
+To Malawian smallholders themselves, universal targeting is considered justifiable, as all farms are small and there is no considerable wealth gap between the ultra-poor and the non-poor.
 In terms of material possessions, for example, all rural households possess few assets (only 3 percent of households have oxcarts, almost none have motor vehicles or tractors).
-There has been much criticism that the targeting of AISP (and other social protection measures) has been wide of the mark, benefiting the non-poor and excluding some of the most deserving households.
-It is also true that there has been considerable leakage.
-These concerns, while legitimate, overshadow the long-term, accumulated impact that social protection measures have had over the course of the decade.
+There has been much criticism that the targeting of AISP